Radium Hill: History

 Mining ceased in 1914 and the Hunters Hill refinery closed the following year.

-The mine's second phase of operations started in 1923 when it was operated by the Radium and Rare Earth Treatment Company N.L. which continued operations there until 1931.
+The mine's second phase of operations started in 1923, when it was operated by the Radium and Rare Earth Treatment Company N.L. which continued operations there until 1931.
 The company also built a treatment plant in 1923 at Dry Creek near Adelaide to produce radium bromide for medical applications from the Radium Hill ore, however this proved to be uneconomic and both sites had ceased operations by 1932.

 Activity recommenced after World War II, with a Department of Mines geological survey in 1944 and exploration and drilling work done in 1946–1947.
-In March 1952 the Commonwealth and the South Australian governments signed a cost plus uranium supply contract with the UK-USA Combined Development Agency, initially for defence purposes, for delivery over seven years.
+The first buildings in the township were constructed in 1949.
+After a visit to the United States by Premier Sir Thomas Playford and Director of Mines S.B.
+Dickinson in August 1951, where he undertook negotiations, in March 1952 the Commonwealth and the South Australian governments signed a cost plus uranium supply contract with the Combined Development Agency (a joint US-UK authority which ensured the supply of uranium for Western allies' weapons programs), initially for defence purposes, for delivery over seven years.
+The state government operated the mine and installed various infrastructure to support the operations.
+An 18 km spur line connecting the site to the main Broken Hill railway line at Cutana Siding was built in 1954.
+Full-scale mining and processing was under way by that year, and the growing workforce led to expansion of the township.
+By the end of the 1950s, there were houses, churches, schools, swimming pools, entertainment venues, and a cemetery.
+An aerodrome was constructed and roads improved in the same period.
+In 1961 a population of 867 was recorded.

 A section of Maldorkey Station was annexed and proclaimed a "Uranium mining reserve" in 1954 and the mine was officially opened by the Governor General of Australia, Field Marshal Sir William Slim on 10 November the same year.